watch - American Butler

 Whiteface, Lake Placid

-Unofficially considered the capital of the Winter Olympics, having last been hosted there in 1980.
-The U.S. hockey team triumphed here, and speed skater Eric Heiden won 5 gold medals.
+Whiteface in Lake Placid is often called the unofficial capital of the Winter Olympics, even though the last games held here were back in 1980.
+It was the site of the legendary victory of the U.S. hockey team and where speed skater Eric Heiden won five gold medals.

 Park City, Utah